Andrada31/Transfer-Learning-in-Astronomy/README.md

 ## Project Setup

-> **Important:** Due to large file size, the trained models are not included in this repository.
+> **Important:** Due to large file size, the trained models are not included in this repo.
-> Download them from this Drive folder and place them in `backend/models/saved/`:
+> To run live inference you must download them from the following Drive link and place them in `backend/models/saved/`:

 **[Download Models – Google Drive](https://drive.google.com/drive/folders/1-ej5x-bYREaf6SJZv2JmXCB6z3UgybRO?usp=sharing)**